 Like value-based care, the use of telemedicine has skyrocketed over the past few years, and it shows no signs of slowing down.
 In one survey, health care provider executives said that telemedicine is the technology they expect to have the biggest impact in the near future.

-Meanwhile, SHRM found that over half of employers will make providing more virtual care options to employees their top health care priority in 2019.
+Meanwhile, SHRM found that over half of employers made providing more virtual care options to employees their top health care priority in 2019.

-3. Employers Will Offer More CDHPs — But Not Alone
+3. Employers Are Offering More CDHPs — But Not Alone

 Consumer-driven health plans (CDHPs) are entering the spotlight in American workplaces.
 These plans pair a high-deductible payment model with a pretax account — funded by the employer, employee or both — that employees can use to pay for out-of-pocket medical costs.
 Health savings accounts (HSAs) first became available in 2004, and enrollment in HSA-qualified health plans has grown steadily every year since.